pepstock-org/Charba/README.md

  * import LUXON datetime library version [v3.1.0](https://github.com/moment/luxon/releases/tag/3.1.0).
  * enable `Zoom` plugin use for sankey and treemap charts.
  * add `treeLeafKey` option to TreeMapDataset class in order to manage the tree as native object.
- * add `overflow` option to TreeMapDataset label class.
+ * add `overflow` option to TreeMapDataset labels class.

 License
 -------